z-rui/visual-ds-firebase/src/lib/DEVELOPMENT.md

 -   **Role:** This layer is responsible for everything the user sees and interacts with.
 -   **Responsibilities:**
     -   **`useBstVisualizer` (Controller):**
-        -   Manages the current state of the `BinarySearchTree`.
+        -   Manages an instance of the `BinarySearchTree`.
-        -   Orchestrates the workflow: on a user action, it calls the data structure to get the new tree state, passes the before/after states to the `AnimationProducer` to get the steps, and then manages the playback of those steps.
+        -   Orchestrates the workflow: on a user action, it calls the data structure method (e.g., `tree.insert(10)`), which returns an array of `AnimationEvent`s.
+        -   It passes these events to the `snapshot-generator` to get the final `AnimationStep[]` storyboard.
-        -   Handles all animation controls (play, pause, step, speed).
+        -   It manages the playback of that storyboard (play, pause, step, speed).
     -   **`BinarySearchTreeVisualizer` (Renderer):**
         -   A **pure SVG component**.
 All elements—nodes (as `<g>` groups containing a `<circle>` and `<text>`), edges (as `<line>`s), and highlights—are rendered within a single `<motion.svg>` canvas.
         -   This unified rendering context eliminates synchronization issues between different rendering technologies (like HTML and SVG).